-- · Toll collection income is recognized at a point in time on issuance of toll tickets and smart cards. - Revenue from rendering of project services is recognized when the company satisfies the performance obligation over time generally when the significant acts have been completed and when transfer of control occurs or for services that are not significant transactions revenue is recognized as the services are provided. - · Profit on bank deposits is recognized on time proportionate basis.
+- Toll collection income is recognized at a point in time on issuance of toll tickets and M-Tags. - Profit on bank deposits is recognized on time proportionate basis.

-4.11 Taxation
+4.10 Taxation

-4.11.1 Current tax
+4.10.1 Current tax

 Provision of current taxation is based on taxable income at the current rate of taxation after taking into account applicable tax credits and tax rebates available under the law.